Module parse_bif_locale

 §Flag: require

-By default, no error will occur if the file to locale does not exist, unless the “require” flag is set.
+By default, no error will occur if the locale file does not exist, unless the “require” flag is set.

 {:locale; {:flg; require :} >> file.json :}